raporpe/defender-for-vm-analyzer/README.md

 5. The total number of billable Databricks VMs is calculated and **logged into the Log Analytics Workspace**.
 6. The user checks the results in the bashboard or performs a KQL query (the query is the __How to use__ section) to get the final cost calculation.

-- In summary, this solution **logs the number of billable Databricks VMs for every minute**.
-Currently, this is the only way to calculate this metric since Azure Resource Graph does not hold historical data regarding the number of running VMs for a given time.
+- In summary, this solution **logs the number of billable Databricks VMs every N minutes** (where N is the **Execution Interval Minutes** field).
+Currently, this is the only way to calculate this metric since Azure Resource Graph does not hold historical data regarding the number of running VMs for a given time and that historic has to be built.

 ### Things to consider

-- This app function will make N+1 (where N is the number of VMs in the subscription) queries to the Azure Resource Manager API per execution.
+- This app function will make N+1 (where N is the number of VMs in the subscription) queries to the **Azure Resource Manager API** per execution.
 This API has [**limits**](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling) per identity, subscription and tenant so calls from other should not be affected.
-This is the reason why it is important to increase the **Execution Interval Minutes** field.
+This is the reason why it is important to increase the **Execution Interval Minutes** field in critial scenarios.
 - One drawback of this solution is that **it needs to be deployed for a month to calculate the monthly cost**.
-One solution is to extrapolate the cost of a week to a month.
+One possible workaround is to extrapolate the cost of a week to a month.
 - The role ```def-vm-analyzer-read-vm-metadata``` is created automatically with the rest of resources and only has two permissions: ```Microsoft.Compute/virtualMachines/read``` and ```Microsoft.Compute/virtualMachines/instanceView/read```.
+If the solution is deployed for a second time in the same tenant, it will throw an error because this role already exists and is being created again.

 ## Requirements